enasequence/ena-ftp-downloader/README.md

 or

-install and use the Oracle Java runtime.
+install and use the Oracle Java runtime

+or

+Download an artifact which includes the Oracle java runtime.

-# Execution
+### Execution

 The jar is an executable file.
 In Windows you should be able to run it via a double-click.
 Alternatively, on all platforms you can use the command line:
 ```
 java -jar [path-to-file]/ena-file-downloader-[version].jar
 ```

+## Including runtime

+Some users using Linux with OpenJDK have reported that installing openjfx is not an option or is not working for them.
+Therefor we have made available packages which include the Oracle java runtime.

+Please download the ena-file-downloader-v1.2.2-with-runtime.zip file and extract it.
+Then double-click on the ena-file-downloader-v1.2.2 file to run.

+Or download and install the .deb or .rpm package that suits your environment.

 # Search Window